rs/rest-layer/README.md

 })
 ```

-The following table shows how REST layer map CRUDL operations to HTTP methods and `modes`:
+The following table shows how REST layer maps CRUDL operations to HTTP methods and `modes`:

 | Mode      | HTTP Method | Context    | Description